annaMarchenkoJetBrains/IntelliJPerformanceTests/README.md

 **initializeTestRunner(testName: String, testCase: TestCase)** which creates an object of IDETestContext with all needed for IDE directories (***system*** dir, ***config*** dir, ***plugins*** dir and ***logs*** dir).

-You can call some really useful methods on this object in order to set up the IDE properly (like f.ex. setProfiler method)
+You can call some really useful methods on this object in order to set up the IDE properly (like f.ex. addVMOptionsPatch { this.addSystemProperty("", "")} method)

 **runIDE()**
-which creates a test script from commands which you passes to the method, runs IDE, executes these commands and kill IDE when the time defined in timeout is over and IDE is still alive
+which creates a test script from commands which you passes to the method, runs IDE, executes these commands and kill the IDE when the time defined in parameter timeout is over and IDE is still alive

+**ide-metrics-collector** library collects indexing metrics from the test's run and stores them as a json file in ***reports*** dir

+**performance-testing-commands** provides a way to create a test script with commands which will be executed in the test

 ## Tests' artifacts